-- 4–6 cups shredded baby or young chard, cut or torn into small pieces
+- 4–6 cups shredded young chard, cut or torn into small pieces

 - 1 red pepper – thinly sliced

-- 4 radishes- sliced ( or sub grated carrots or beets)
+- 4 radishes- thinly sliced ( or sub-grated carrots or beets)

-- ½ english cucumber – sliced ( or try shaved fennel)
+- 1 cup English cucumber – sliced ( or try shaved fennel)